camwebb/phylomatic-awk/README.md

      the taxon name itself is not found in the phylogeny, one of its parent taxa may be.
 See examples.

+The program may also be used to just convert a Newick file into `fy`
+format:

+    phylomatic --new2fy --newick <phylo_file>

 ## Installation

 The Awk script is self contained and can easily be run in any